jonathanlermitage/manon/README.md

-do dt        show dependencies tree do rmi       stop Docker application, then remove its containers and images do cdi       clean up dangling Docker images do jib       build Docker image to a Docker daemon do jibtar    build and save Docker image to a tarball
+do dt        show dependencies tree do rmi       stop Docker application, then remove its containers and images do cdi       clean up dangling Docker images do docker    build Docker image with Dockerfile to a Docker daemon do jib       build Docker image with Jib to a Docker daemon do jibtar    build and save Docker image with Jib to a tarball
 ```

+Nota: `./do.sh` can chain parameters, e.g.: `./do.sh cdi rmi w 3.6.0 c tc docker`.

 ## License